ML Load Prediction

 The neural network uses several types of input features to make predictions:

-Historical Temperature - Past 7 days and future 2 days of temperature data at 5-minute intervals - Helps correlate temperature with energy usage (heating/cooling) - Requires the Temperature component to be enabled
+3. Historical Temperature - Past 24 hours of temperature data at 5-minute intervals - Helps correlate temperature with energy usage (heating/cooling) - Requires the Temperature component to be enabled

 Prediction Process